Skip to main content

 ECON 8330** Data Analysis from Scratch

-Econometrics is routinely taught as an application class - using a 'black box' like Stata or SAS to perform calculations.
+Econometrics is routinely taught as an application class using a 'black box' like Stata or SAS to perform calculations.
 This class takes a different approach.
 Using the Python programming language, we build all estimators from scratch.
 Additionally, we introduce numerous non-parametric and simulation techniques.
 This approach to econometrics results in a stronger understanding of statistical assumptions and methods, a better understanding of when a method is appropriate, and stronger programming techniques.
 Furthermore, a deeper understanding of the underlying mechanics provides the student the ability to program custom procedures not already built into popular software packages.
+As part of the course, students will work with a community partner to answer a real question with data; MBA students should consult with their advisor about this course satisfying the project-focused capstone requirement.

-Prereq: Either: 1.
-A multivariate or regression analysis course such as ECON 8300, ISQA 9130, or STAT 8436 2.
-A programming class such as ECON 8320 or equivalent programming experience OR 1.
-Instructor approval.
+Prerequisite(s): A multivariate or regression analysis course such as ECON 8300, ISQA 9130 or STAT 8436, and a programming class such as ECON 8320 or equivalent programming experience; or instructor approval.
+Not open to non-degree graduate students.

 3